CompNet/Renard/README.md

 If you need local documentation, it can be generated using `Sphinx`.
 From the `docs` directory, `make html` should create documentation under `docs/_build/html`.

+# Interactive Demo

+You can check the [interactive demo of Renard at HuggingFace](https://huggingface.co/spaces/compnet-renard/renard-demo).
+The UI used for the demo is currently in development and will be available directly in Renard in the next version.

 # Tutorial

 Renard's central concept is the `Pipeline`.A `Pipeline` is a list of `PipelineStep` that are run sequentially in order to extract a character graph from a document.
 Here is a simple example: